-Considering the local situation first, the MDD requires that 'the software must be validated according to the state of the art taking into account the principles of Software Development Lifecycle (SDLC), Risk Management (RM), validation and verification'[6].
-Although this is not at present legally required in Great Britain for in-house manufacture. state of the art is considered to be following current international standards, such as ISO 14971 (RM) and IEC 62304 (SDLC), described fully in the IPEM Best practice guidance [7].
+Considering the local situation first, the MDD requires that 'the software must be validated according to the state of the art taking into account the principles of Software Development Lifecycle (SDLC), Risk Management (RM), validation and verification'[8].
+Although this is not at present legally required in Great Britain for in-house manufacture, state of the art is considered to be following current international standards, such as ISO 14971 (RM) and IEC 62304 (SDLC), described fully in the IPEM Best practice guidance [11].
 The EU MDR [2] Article 5(5) strengthens this in a number of ways.
 Firstly, it requires that manufacture and use occurs under appropriate Quality Management Systems (QMS).
-It is recognised [3] that ISO 13485 (or ISO 15189 for IVDs) is an appropriate QMS for medical device manufacture and is considered best practice.
-Aligning an existing ISO 9001 QMS to the minimum requirements [3], or bringing software development within the scope of a BS 70000 accredited service, may potentially satisfy the MHRA but is yet unproven.
+It is recognised [3] that ISO 13485 is an appropriate QMS for medical device manufacture and is considered best practice.
+MDCG 2023-11 [16] states that compliance with ISO 15189 alone does not constitute an appropriate QMS for in-house manufacture of IVD.
+Aligning an existing ISO 9001 QMS to the minimum requirements [3] may potentially satisfy the MHRA but is yet unproven.
 Secondly, the decision to manufacture rather than procure an existing device on the market must be justified.
 This justification must be based on lack of availability or failure to meet performance requirements only and cannot be a solely financial justification.
 Health institutions must review experience gained from clinical use of the devices, making corrective actions as necessary.
 The EU MDR [2] Annex I contains general safety and performance requirements: the documentation for the device manufacture and use must be sufficient to demonstrate that processes ensure that these requirements are met.
 It is likely that all relevant documentation will need to be available for inspection by the MHRA.